Make Private Mortgage Insurance a Thing of the Past

-Keep track of your principal payments.
+Familiarize yourself with your monthly statements to keep a running total of principal payments.
 You'll want to stay aware of the prices of the houses that are selling around you.
-You are paying mostly interest if your closing was fewer than 5 years ago, so your principal most likely hasn't lowered much.
+You've been paying mostly interest if the closing was fewer than 5 years ago, so your principal probably hasn't gone down much.

 Got a Question?